Qojgjg/AI-Trading-Bot/README.md

 where
 - % means the percentage of the referred amount over the original quote quantity that was possessed before entering,
-- total price change is the price difference between the two trend-changing points (clues) that call for entry and exit, respectively,
+- total price change is the price difference between the start of up-trending before entering and the start of down-trending before exiting,
-- decision cost is the price change monitored/consumed, after the clue points, to finally decide on entering and exiting,
+- decision cost is the price change monitored/consumed, after the starts of trending, to finally decide on entering and exiting,
 - price slippage is the price difference between the buy/sell order and its actual fulfilling transaction,
 - and exchange fees are the fees paid to the exchange on buying and selling,

 Total price change (TPC) is the only variable that should be predicted before deciding on entering a position.
-Note that the clues, so the TPC, are decided after consuming the dicision cost.

 An example is